tldr-pages/tldr/pages/common/trash-cli.md

 > Trash-cli is a less permanent way of removing files via the command line.

-- Trash files and directories.
+- Trash files and directories:

 `trash-put {{file_name}}`

-- Empty the trashcan(s).
+- Empty the trashcan(s):

 `trash-empty`

-- List trashed files.
+- List trashed files:

 `trash-list`

-- Restore a trashed file by choosing a number from the list that results from this command.
+- Restore a trashed file by choosing a number from the list that results from this command:

 `trash-restore`

-- Remove individual files from the trashcan.
+- Remove individual files from the trashcan:

 `trash-rm {{file_name}}`